 Cultural AdditionsExtend your stay in Philadelphia to enjoy its many attractions.
 Call our Group Sales office at 215-684-7863 for details and reservations.

-Mural Arts ProgramExplore the world’s largest art gallery in your own vehicle, with a Mural Arts Program step-on tour!
-A professionally-trained guide will step onto your own vehicle to provide an insiders' view of the murals artistic processes and colorful community histories that each finished mural embodies.
-Choose from a variety of uniquely themed tours, each is customized to fit your schedule and specific needs. $400 for a two-hour tour.
-For more information, visit muralarts.org or call the Philadelphia Museum of Art’s Group Sales office at 215-684-7863 for reservations.
+Mural Arts ProgramExplore the world’s largest art gallery from your own vehicle, with a Mural Arts step-on tour.
+A professionally-trained guide will provide an insider’s view of the murals’ artistic processes and the colorful community histories that each finished mural embodies.
+Choose from a variety of uniquely themed tour routes, each customized to fit your schedule and needs. $400 for a two-hour tour.
+Other types of tours are available, including walking tours.
+For more information, visit muralarts.org or call 215-925-3633.

 For more information, please contact Group Sales by phone at 215-684-7863, by fax at 215-684-7360, or by e-mail at .